rgeo/rgeo-geojson/README.md

 ### Acknowledgments

-RGeo is written by Daniel Azuma (http://www.daniel-azuma.com).
+RGeo was created by Daniel Azuma (http://www.daniel-azuma.com).

 Development is supported by: